Vishal Kumar Jaiswal

 Journal of the American Chemical Society, 2022

 The Digest: The photoinduced response of aqueous tryptophan involves the lowest two excited states of the molecule and the dynamic response of polar solvent.
-The branching-space potential energy surfaces and the solvent response was mapped out by using QM/MM technqiues complementing high-level electronic structure theory at CASPT2 level.
-This detailed computational protocol elucidates how the coherent excitation is transfered from the Lb to the La state through a conical intersection assisted by the dynamic solvent response to the electronic distribution of the photo-excited solute.
+The branching-space potential energy surfaces and the solvent response was mapped out by using QM/MM techniques complementing high-level electronic structure theory at CASPT2 level.
+This detailed computational protocol elucidates how the coherent excitation is transferred from the Lb to the La state through a conical intersection assisted by the dynamic solvent response to the electronic distribution of the photo-excited solute.

 Reconciling TD-DFT and CASPT2 electronic structure methods for describing the photophysics of DNA